AbismoNegro666/ELK-Stack-Project/README.md

 The playbook implements the following tasks:

 In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+E.g., install Docker; download image; etc.
 - Open terminal on local machine and ssh into JumpBox 'ssh sysadmin@20.213.125.144'
 - Once in the JumpBox machine; start>attach to container 'sudo docker start keen_uler' > 'sudo docker attach keen_euler'
-- Create a ansible playbook on YAML file with instruction on how to download and install ELK server <insert elk-pb.yml path>
+- Create a ansible playbook on YAML file with instruction on how to download and install ELK server [ELK deployment](Ansible/elk-pb.yml)
-- Once completed and all files configured with the correct host and IP address we can run the ansible playbook
+- Once completed and all files configured with the correct hostsand IP address we can run the ansible playbook
 - Running playbook via ansible 'ansible-playbook elk-pb.yml'
 - Once ran successfully, ssh into ELK-server machine 'ssh sysadmin@10.1.0.4' to confirm correct installation.